Tesla says may seek new funding; shares up after SEC agreement

 Its spread, or the premium investors demand for the added risk of holding Tesla debt rather than a safer U.S. Treasury security, widened by about 15 basis points to a near-record 611 basis points.

+Tesla has in the past talked about raising funds through alternative sources, but interest has spiked following Musk’s comments on raising capital.

-Reporting by Supantha Mukherjee and Vibhuti Sharma in Bengaluru, additional reporting by Kate Duguid in New York; Editing by Shailesh Kuber and Anil D'Silva
+Reporting by Supantha Mukherjee and Vibhuti Sharma in Bengaluru, additional reporting by Kate Duguid and Dan Burns in New York; Editing by Anil D'Silva and Sriraj Kalluvila